-In last week’s article „THE VICIOUS CYCLE OF PHONE ADDICTION or why it is so hard to put your phone down“ (include link), we looked into why the vicious cycle of phone use is keeping you from activities you want to do, even though you are highly motivated.
+In last week’s article "The Vicious Cycle of Phone Addiction" we looked into why the vicious cycle of phone use is keeping you from activities you want to do, even though you are highly motivated.
 In this article, we want to investigate strategies on how to break it.
 After reading this article, you can already start having a healthier relationship with your phone today!

 The vicious cycle is activated by a trigger, which can be external or internal in nature.
 This trigger influences our thoughts, feelings and behaviors, which also influence each other, ultimately creating a vicious cycle.
 To break down the vicious cycle of phone use, we have to fight what provokes it: We have to fight the trigger preceding it.

 Let me give you a little recap on how the trigger might start a vicious cycle.
 Imagine sitting in your student house living room and having an interesting talk about your summer plans with your housemates.
 Slowly the conversation topic switches and people start complaining about deadlines at university and all the exams coming up.
 This external trigger creates a thought within you: “I have two exams tomorrow and haven’t started studying for them at all”.
 This makes you feel the emotion of fear.
 To escape this unpleasant feeling, you grab your phone out of your pocket and start to scroll, not hearing what your housemates are talking about anymore.
 You end up mindlessly scrolling for another two hours, which only worsens your fear, since you wasted more time that you could have spent studying.

 When looking into ways to break down triggers or to minimize the effects they have on us and our phone use, we need to differentiate between external and internal triggers.
 For both types of triggers, I will give you three strategies that you can start applying today.

 Let us start with internal triggers, ergo triggers that are created within you (a thought):